Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Introduction

 We remark that bounds of other expansion parameters of $k$-way partitioning can be derived from our analysis as well.
-For instance, one quantity studied extensively in machine learning is the \emph{normalized cut}~\citep{ShiM00}.
-While the $k$-way expansion of a graph is the maximum conductance of the sets in the partition, the corresponding normalized cut is the sum of the conductance of all these sets.
-It is easy to see that these two measures differ by at most a factor of $k$, and the normalized cut of a $k$-way partition from spectral clustering can be bounded as well.
+For instance, it is easy to see that $\rho(k)$ and the \emph{normalized cut}~\citep{ShiM00} studied in machine learning, which is defined as the sum of the conductance of all returned clusters, differ by at most a factor of $k$, and the normalized cut value of a $k$-way partition from spectral clustering can be derived from our results.